fewd20-sydney/HowTo/README.md

-# How To Create A Pull Request
+# How To Create A Pull Request in Github

 ##Step 1 - Fork a repo
 ![Step1](imgs/step1.jpg)